 Here are some tips and tricks to know when introducing your pup to anything, but especially treats for the first time.

-If this is your pup's first time seeing a treat, especially a hard chew, they might not know what to do with it.
+Play with the Treat: If this is your pup's first time seeing a treat, especially a hard chew, they might not know what to do with it.
 It is similar to when they are presented with their own toy.
 You have to show them how to play with the toy first.
 When it comes to dog chews, you can play a game of fetch or hide and seek.
-This will excite your pup and urge them to use their instinct to 'hunt' for
+This will excite your pup and urge them to use their instinct to 'hunt' for their food.

 Similarly, sometimes, when you introduce your dog to a new treat, their stomach isn't used to the new substance yet.
 This results in your dog having some discomfort or loose stool on the first couple of tries.
 So it is important to introduce the dog chew slowly.